cheeseytunaa/ChiharuDiscordBot/README.md

 # Homophobic Discord Bot - Main Bot: homophobic#4698

-INFORMATION BOT
+ABOUT THE BOT
 ---------------
-This is a wholesome bot helps you to create an epic profile.
+This is a wholesome bot which helps you to create an epic profile.

-Creator: _NooberrUwU#7418
+Creator: _NooberrUwU#6969

 *Special thanks to chaoboo12#5889 for the epic idea!
 (And he helped me a lot while coding!)
 This bot was coded in Pythowon.
 The module which I used is discord.py!

-LEAKING
+PRE-LOOKING
 -------
 And yes, this bot sucks (ik already lul).
 It has only few commands but they are really good to be used!
 Do you want a custom profile like this?